yale-mgt-656-fall-2018/about/general-policies.md

 may be likely to accrue better project grades, if only because they are likely to get customer traction more quickly.

-### Business model

-Your computer science education enables you to build fantastic software for any number of people and uses.
-In order for us to have a addressable set of knowledge and a common language for all participants in this course, it behooves us to restrict the "business models" that are allowed for projects Your project should

-- have the plausible potential for at least 1 million users within a few years of launch;
-- be plausibly sustainable (it may be nonprofit or for-profit, in either case a path to sustainability must be articulated that relies on users, not donors or investors).

-We would like to not have this restriction.
-Alas, an over diversity of business models would challenge a course that is already spread thin across too many topics.

 ## Textbook

 There is no textbook for the course.
 Readings will on Canvas or otherwise